sayanarijit/sayanarijit.github.io/src/site/notes/fastbook.md

 - While learning, the model goes through the training data, often multiple times, each time, storing the recognized patterns in its layers as values called "parameters" aka "weights" + "biases".
 - The last layer of a model, aka the "head", stores the most specialized parameters for the dataset it has been trained on.
 - While training a pre-trained model, the parameters in the latter layers, specially the head is replaced with new parameters acquired from the new dataset.
-- It's easier and faster to fine-tune, i.e. train a pre-trained model, than training one from scratch.
+- It's easier and faster to fine-tune, i.e. train a pre-trained model (aka transfer learning), than training one from scratch.
 - Before training, the learner sets aside about 20% of the data for validation after the training.
 - Use the same set of data for validation in all iterations to avoid bias.
 - The error rate (percentage of incorrect predictions) should reduce after each epoch (iteration) of processing the dataset.